-This guidance provides an overview for a number of procedures that occur frequently and addresses a number of questions which Marketing Authorisation Holders (MAHs) may have.
+The guidance published under Post-authorisation procedural Q&A provides an overview for different types of post-authorisation procedures that occur frequently and, in each case, addresses a number of questions which Marketing Authorisation Holders (MAHs) may have.

-As of 1 January 2017 it is mandatory for applicants to use the eSubmission Gateway / Web Client for all veterinary procedural submissions to the Agency.
-For more information, including links to guidance on registration with the system, see:
+Applicants should use the eSubmission Gateway / Web Client for all veterinary procedural submissions to the Agency.
+For more information, including links to guidance on registration with the system, see the Veterinary eSubmission website.

-Commission Regulation (EC) No 1234/2008 ('the Variations Regulation') and the “Commission guideline on the details of the various categories of variations” ('the Classification Guideline') set out a list of changes to be considered as Type IA variations.
-Such minor variations have only a minimal impact, or no impact at all, on the quality, safety or efficacy of the medicinal product, and do not require prior approval before implementation (“Do and Tell” procedure).
-The Classification Guideline clarifies the conditions which must be met in order for a change to be considered a Type IA variation.
+The Variations Regulation and the Variations Guidelines set out a list of changes to be considered as Type IA variations.
+Such minor variations have only a minimal impact, or no impact at all, on the quality, safety or efficacy of the veterinary medicinal product, and do not require prior approval before implementation (“Do and Tell” procedure).
+The Variations Guidelines clarify the conditions which must be met in order for a change to be considered a Type IA variation.

 Such minor variations are classified in two subcategories, which impact on their submission:

-The Classification Guideline specifies which Type IA variations must be notified (submitted) immediately to the National Competent Authorities/European Medicines Agency ('the Agency') following implementation, in order to ensure the continuous supervision of the medicinal product.
+The Variations Guidelines specify which Type IA variations must be notified (submitted) immediately to the National Competent Authorities/European Medicines Agency (‘the Agency’) following implementation, in order to ensure the continuous supervision of the veterinary medicinal product.

-Variations which do not require immediate notification may be submitted by the marketing authorisation holder (MAH) within 12 months after implementation, or may be submitted earlier should this facilitate dossier life-cycle maintenance or when necessary e.g. to ensure that the latest product information is reflected in Certificates of Medicinal Products.
+Variations which do not require immediate notification may be submitted by the MAH within 12 months after implementation, or may be submitted earlier, should this facilitate dossier life-cycle maintenance or when necessary e.g. to ensure that the latest product information is reflected in certificates of medicinal products.

 Most of these Type IA variations do not impact on the product information.
 However, in case of an upcoming submission of a variation, extension or other regulatory procedure which will affect the product information, the MAH should also include any Type IA change(s) affecting the product information, in order to keep the product information up-to-date and to facilitate document management.

-There are no recommended submission dates for Type IA.
-However, MAHs are encouraged to avoid submitting Type IA notifications shortly before or during the Agency holiday periods (e.g. end July and Christmas).
+There are no recommended submission dates for Type IA variations.
+However, MAHs are encouraged to avoid submitting Type IA notifications shortly before or during the Agency holiday periods (e.g. end of July and Christmas).

 Meaning of “implementation” for Type IA variations